-Over the years I’ve read countless blog posts, forum discussions, and comments over the debate of balancing cute and content.
+Over the years I’ve read countless blog posts, social media posts, and comments over the debate of balancing cute and content.
 I think we can all agree that there is value to both, and it’s certainly possible to teach with both style and substance.
-The intention of this post is to share ideas on transforming cute lessons into cute lessons with content.
+The purpose of this post is not to criticize one or the other.
+Instead, the intention of this post is to share ideas on transforming cute lessons into cute lessons with content.

-While I absolutely believe it’s possible to combine both style and substance, it is easy to fall into the trap of focusing on cute over content.
-I recently read a blog post from The Cornerstone for Teachers, and I read a quote that struck a nerve.
+While it’s possible to combine both style and substance, it is easy to fall into the trap of focusing on cute over content.
+I recently read a blog post from The Cornerstone for Teachers and a quote that struck a nerve.
 Angela wrote, “If the only way to get students to complete an assignment is to put adorable clip art and borders on it, I will submit that it might be time to rethink the assignment itself.”
-That really made me step back and think about my own lessons, especially the ones I post on TpT for other teachers.
+That made me step back and think about my own lessons, especially the ones I post on TpT for other teachers.
 Was I guilty of fluff?
 Were my lessons merely glorified worksheets?

-I want to emphasize that while you can have an effective lesson without the cute factor, you cannot have an effective lesson without content, hence the need for balancing cute and content.
+While you can have an effective lesson without the cute factor, you cannot have an effective lesson without quality content.
 Typically, I think of cute lessons without content as “fluff”.
-I believe most teachers already know better than to teach a lesson that does not address a standard.
-But we do need to evaluate the quality and content of our lessons that address standards as well.
-With each lesson and activity I use, I have to ask myself: What is the purpose of this assignment?
+With each lesson and activity I use or design, I have to ask myself: What is the purpose of this assignment?
 How is this assignment moving my students toward their learning goals?
 What is the depth of the assignment?
 How is this meaningful to my students?
 How does the assignment encourage critical and flexible thinking?
 Is the benefit from the assignment worth the time they will invest in the activity?

-I think one of the first things to do when determining whether a lesson is high quality of merely a pretty worksheet is to determine the purpose of the lesson.
+One of the first things to do when determining whether a lesson is high quality of merely a pretty worksheet is to determine the purpose of the lesson.
 I’ll use the worksheet below as an example, because it’s something that could go either way.
-If I were using this for parts of speech instruction, I’d acknowledge that it was more fluff than anything else.
-There’s no problem solving or critical thinking.
-There is no real-world application or authentic purpose for the worksheet.
-It’s cute, allows students to color a bit, but that’s about it.
-On the other hand, if we had been studying parts of speech, and I wanted to use this as a quick review, I wouldn’t consider it completely fluff.
-It’s still not particularly challenging or authentic, but it would serve the purpose of a quick review.
+If I were using this for place value instruction, I’d acknowledge that it low level-learning.
+There’s no problem solving, critical thinking, or real-world application.
+It’s cute, allows students to color a bit, and there is a little math- but that’s about it.
+However, I wouldn’t consider it completely fluff.
+While it’s still not particularly challenging, it would serve the purpose of an engaging introduction to place value.

 Crafts